This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Table legs are often an overlooked aspect when it comes to interior design.
 Table legs can blend into the overall theme of the room, or highlight the tabletop itself.

-The right kind of furniture, including a table leg, can add cohesion to your room, if not add a finishing touch to it.
+The right kind of furniture, including table legs, can add cohesion to your room, if not add a finishing touch to it.
 Every choice in interior design can make or break the overall aesthetic of any home.

-For this reason, I have compiled a list of all the different types of table legs.
+For this reason, I have compiled a list of all the different styles of table legs.
 Read on to take one step closer to furnishing your dream home!

 - 23 Types of Table Legs to Know About

 - 2. Fluted Legs

 - 3. Trumpet Legs

 - 4. Clawfoot Legs

 - 9. Marlborough Leg